juliohm/KrigingEstimators.jl/README.md

-This package provides high-performance implementations of Kriging estimators introduced by [Matheron 1971](https://books.google.com/books/about/The_Theory_of_Regionalized_Variables_and.html?id=TGhGAAAAYAAJ), and Kriging-based solvers (e.g. sequential Gaussian simulation) for the [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework.
+This package provides high-performance implementations of Kriging estimators introduced by [Matheron 1971](https://books.google.com/books/about/The_Theory_of_Regionalized_Variables_and.html?id=TGhGAAAAYAAJ), and various variogram models found in the literature.
 Currently, the following Kriging variants are implemented:

 - Simple Kriging
 - Ordinary Kriging